cs3110/textbook/src/chapters/mut/refs.md

 The `next_val` function is unusual in that every time we call it, it returns a different value.
 That's quite different than any of the functions we've implemented ourselves so far, which have always been *deterministic*: for a given input, they always produced the same output.
-On the other hand, we've seen some library functions that are *nondeterministic*, for example, functions in the `Random` module, and `Stdlib.read_line`.
+On the other hand, some functions are *nondeterministic*: each invocation of the function might produce a different output despite receiving the same input.
+In the standard library, for example, functions in the `Random` module are nondeterministic, as is `Stdlib.read_line`, which reads input from the user.
 It's no coincidence that those happen to be implemented using mutable features.

 We could improve our counter in a couple ways.
 First, there is a library function `incr : int ref -> unit` that increments an `int ref` by 1.
 Thus it is